md8-habibullah/md8-habibullah/README.md

 ## ✨ Fun Fact

 > _I’m naturally calm but come alive with Linux, coding, or deep conversations.
-Picture me with a dark terminal, a cup of tea, and Qur’an recitation in the background — that’s my happy place!_
+Picture me with a dark terminal, a cup of tea, and Qur’an recitation in the background — that’s my happy place! _ fggi < hdb

 ---